-Since 2008, the British Trade & Cultural Office has been cooperating with the Delta Electronics Foundation to set up Delta/Chevening Environmental Scholarship.
+Since 2008, the British Office has been cooperating with the Delta Electronics Foundation to set up Chevening-Delta Climate Scholarships.
 Each year, two youth leaders devoted to Taiwan's environmental protection are sponsored to go to study in the UK.

 The scholarship receivers have to return to Taiwan after their studies and contribute what they have learned to relevant issues of environmental protection and climate change.
 The scholarship applicants have the freedom to choose any major to study.
 They, however, are required to submit a proposal about the application of professional knowledge and skills to the practical application on issues of environmental protection and climate change.

 Applications for Chevening Scholarships to study in the UK will be open until 1 November 2021, with applications to be submitted via the Chevening application page.